jaclark5/mapsci/README.md

 Installation
 ------------

-**NOTE:** Coming soon to pip
+Install using pip with ``pip install -i https://test.pypi.org/simple/ mapsci``

-Download the master branch from our github page as a zip file, or clone it with git via ``git clone https://github.com/jaclark5/mapsci`` in your working directory.
+Alternatively, download the master branch from our github page as a zip file, or clone it with git via ``git clone https://github.com/jaclark5/mapsci`` in your working directory.
 Install MAPSCI locally from the working directory with ``python setup.py install --user``.

 ### Copyright